Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Conclusion

 \section{Conclusion}

-Application limits of isotropic damage characterizations for complex load paths were investigated in this paper.
-Since such numerical experiments may depend on the underlying constitutive model, two well-established anisotropic damage models have been calibrated and considered individually for that purpose: The \textit{\modelI}-model is based on the principle of strain energy equivalence and the \textit{\modelII}-model is the Lemaitre-model based on effective stresses.
+Application limits of isotropic damage characterizations for complex load paths were investigated and quantified in this paper.
+Since numerical experiments may depend on the underlying constitutive model, two well-established anisotropic and isotropic damage models have been calibrated and considered individually for that purpose: The \modelI model is based on the principle of strain energy equivalence and the \modelII model is the Lemaitre-model based on effective stresses.
 Their prediction of ductile damage has been analyzed for different load paths.

 The first numerical experiment -- inspired by a coupled tension-torsion experiment -- revealed that the frequently employed recommendation "the smaller the stress triaxiality, the smaller the damage accumulation" can be wrong in general for complex load paths.
-In order to design paths contradicting this hypothesis, an algorithm was proposed to analyze differences in the predictions and unconsidered influences.
-Also the additional consideration of the equivalent plastic strain remained insufficient.

 In addition to the invariant stress triaxiality, the Lode angle parameter was controlled in the next example.
 Since the characterization of damage by means of the stress triaxiality and the Lode angle parameter is closely related to the concept of fracture surfaces, the latter have been studied in detail.
 Again, load paths were designed showing that a damage characterization only by means of the extended triple of influencing variables stress triaxiality, Lode angle parameter and equivalent plastic strain is often still not possible.
 This limitation holds notably for both damage models and even their isotropic simplifications.
 Deviations due to unconsidered influences on fracture (iso-)surfaces have been detected by up to 30\,\% in terms of the equivalent plastic strain and up to 13\,\% of damage, respectively.

 Finally, the full set of invariants of the stress tensor were controlled.
 This can be interpreted as an isotropic approximation.
 However, even in this more flexible case, load paths with different damage accumulation have been found, despite completely identical stress invariants along entire load paths.
+Such paths correspond to a rotation of the stress state.

 The numerical studies showed that damage can indeed be influenced and improved by controlling the stress triaxiality as well as the Lode angle parameter.
 Also the equivalent plastic strain can be chosen as a possible control variable.
 However, the remaining coordinates of the load paths still have great potential for further improvement of damage accumulation and thus, control.
 This potential is to be further studied, e.g., in the context of forming processes.
 Furthermore, the numerical studies are to be further confirmed by real experiments.
 The load paths identified in this systematic analysis are intended to guide experimental load settings for the further exploration of damage-influencing factors.